 For this example we have

 and $R_J^* = 0.5$.
 Thus $J_1^{*-1} = 1$, $J_2^{*-1} = 1$, $I_1^* =\sigma^2$ and $I_1^* =2.5$.
 We also have

 Since

-we have $\text{tr} \{ (I_{f_2}^{\theta^*} - J_{f_2}^{\theta^*})\Sigma_B \} = -0.25$.
-As for the corresponding trace for prediction based on Posterior Bootstrap, for $\sigma = 1$ we have $\text{tr} \{ (I_{f_2}^{\theta^*} - J_{f_2}^{\theta^*})\Sigma_{PB} \} = -0.21$, whereas for $\sigma = 2$ the value of the trace is -0.36.
+we have $\text{tr} \{ (I_{f_2}^{*} - J_{f_2}^{*})\Sigma_B \} = -0.25$.
+As for the corresponding trace for prediction based on Posterior Bootstrap, for $\sigma = 1$ we have $\text{tr} \{ (I_{f_2}^{*} - J_{f_2}^{*})\Sigma_{PB} \} = -0.21$, whereas for $\sigma = 2$ the value of the trace is $-0.36$.

-To summarize, we have shown that Algorithm~\ref{alg:pb_cut_independent} in model \eqref{eq:counterexample_model} does not necessarily yield asymptotically better prediction for the second module than Bayesian inference, and that it depends on the value of $\sigma^2$ in the data-generating mechanism \eqref{eq:counterexample_data_generating}.
+To summarize, we have shown that Algorithm~\ref{alg:pb_cut_dependent} in its modified version from \cref{rmk:modified_algorithm}, in model \eqref{eq:counterexample_model}, does not necessarily yield asymptotically better prediction for the second module than the cut posterior, and that it depends on the value of $\sigma^2$ in the data-generating mechanism \eqref{eq:counterexample_data_generating}.